 Theft is one of the most common criminal offenses, and it involves many kinds of criminal activity.
 Some people steal food from a store to feed their families.
 Other people steal items from friends and neighbors to feed an addiction.
-Even teenagers shoplift or steal from people by threatening them because they enjoy the thrill of taking a risk.
+There are even teenagers who shoplift or steal from people by threatening them because they enjoy the thrill of taking a risk.

 A non-violent theft offense can become a felony

-Using a weapon to steal from someone will potentially enhance the charges against someone to a felony, but there doesn’t need to be a weapon or any violence for someone to face felony theft charges.
-If the total value of the property stolen exceeds the limit for petit larceny, which is a misdemeanor, then the person accused will face felony charges.
+Using a weapon to steal from someone will potentially increase the charges against someone to a felony, but there doesn’t need to be a weapon or any violence for someone to face felony theft charges.

-Learning more about the laws about theft in Massachusetts can help you respond to accusations that you broke them.
+Learning more about the laws about theft in Maryland can help you respond to accusations that you broke them.